 If you are staying at one of the Universal Orlando hotel resorts you are likely within walking distance of Volcano Bay.
 I walked over from Cabana Bay Beach Resort and it took no time at all.
 I went through an entrance just for hotel guests.
 Cabana Bay is the closest Universal hotel to the water park.

 The biggest benefit is being able to access the park an hour earlier than everyone else!

 Can’t wait to go back!

-Unfortunately, I only had half a day here, it was wonderful but I didn’t get to ride everything.
+Unfortunately, I only had half a day here, it was wonderful, but I didn’t get to ride everything.
 Hopefully I can take the kids soon and get their take on it!
+I feel confidant that the entire family including older children will have a wonderful time.
 As someone that LOVES water parks I highly recommend this one!

 One day tickets to Volcano Bay start out at $80.
 It’s a much better deal to buy a multi-day ticket that includes the water park.
 I find the website painful to use.
 I recommend using my travel agent Jenn help you plan your trip.
 It doesn’t cost you any extra.
 She knows the system, so what would take you hours to figure out, she can figure out in minutes.

 Universal Express Pass is available on participating rides and attractions at Universal’s Volcano Bay for $19.99.

 Florida Residents: If you are a Florida resident, you by far get the best discount on tickets.